pnkfelix/pnkfx-blog/source/_drafts/2015-10-16-gc-and-rust-part-1-the-roots-of-integration.markdown

 </script>

-(The arcs that make up the free-list above are dashed, to distinguish them from the "real" references that make up the object graph.)
+(The arcs that make up the free-list above are dashed, to distinguish them from the "real" references that make up the object graph.
+In the above scheme, the pointer to the next element in the free list is held in the second word of each free block.<sup>[4](#footnote4)</sup>.)

 With that, the GC is done; the mutator (i.e. main program) is now free to take blocks off of the free-list to satisfy memory requests.